• Home

 Construction + Inspections (10–14 weeks)

-Work proceeds with scheduled inspections at key milestones (rough framing, rough electrical, rough plumbing, insulation, final).
-Longer timeline than some neighbors due to older home complexity.
+Work proceeds with scheduled inspections at key milestones — rough framing, rough electrical, rough plumbing, insulation, final.
+Older Glencoe homes often run toward the longer end of the range.

-Electricians: Must be registered with the Village.
-Submit copy of current electrical license with reciprocating municipality and certificate of insurance ($500,000 minimum) listing Village as certificate holder.
+Electricians: Must be registered with the Village of Glencoe.
+Submit current electrical license with reciprocating municipality and certificate of insurance ($500,000 minimum) listing Village as certificate holder.

 Plumbers: Must have current plumbing license with State of Illinois or City of Chicago, plus current IDPH Plumbing Contractor's Registration.

-Building Code 2015 IRC with local amendments Slightly older than some neighbors
+Building Code 2015 IRC with local amendments Stable — no code update expected near-term

 Ceiling Height 7' minimum habitable space 6'8" minimum for bathrooms, laundry

-Minimum Area 70 sq ft habitable space Per room minimum
+Minimum Area 70 sq ft per habitable room Per room minimum

-Egress Window 5.7 sq ft opening, 44" max sill height Required for bedrooms only
+Egress Window 5.7 sq ft opening, 44" max sill Required for bedrooms only

 Smoke Detectors Interconnected alarms required Per Illinois Smoke Detector Act